tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-As shown in video output, Pipeline mentioned in this document is able to detect cars with high accuracy most of frames.
+As shown in video output, Pipeline mentioned in this document is able to detect cars with high accuracy in most of frames.
 We still can try to mitigate below issues:-

 1) To not detect cars coming from opposite directions.